-Cyber threats and cyberattacks like ransomware targeting SMBs continue to increase in part because malicious actors realise these organisations don’t have the means or manpower for security teams.
-But even enterprises with fully staffed security operation centres may struggle with deploying complex endpoint detection and response solutions, leaving security capabilities unoptimised.
+Cyber threats and cyberattacks like ransomware targeting SMBs continue to increase in part because malicious actors realize these organizations don’t have the means or manpower for security teams.
+But even enterprises with fully staffed security operation centers may struggle with deploying complex endpoint detection and response solutions, leaving security capabilities unoptimized.
 And then there’s the issue of false positives, which waste valuable time for already overstretched in-house teams.

 MSPs can augment and alleviate security staff due to their robust cybersecurity experience, certifications, and knowledge on existing and emerging technologies.
-And since an MSP is not just a single person, organisations get to reap the benefits of multiple IT experts.
-Furthermore, MSPs are contractually obliged to a Service Level Agreement (SLA), which ensures they utilise industry best practises for quick threat detection, response, and remediation.
+And since an MSP is not just a single person, organizations get to reap the benefits of multiple IT experts.
+Furthermore, MSPs are contractually obliged to a Service Level Agreement (SLA), which ensures they utilize industry best practices for quick threat detection, response, and remediation.

 MSPs are dedicated, expert personnel that can collect the relevant data, monitor systems and processes, and conduct internal and external reporting needed to demonstrate compliance.
 They can also assist with keeping software patched and replacing outdated equipment, as required by most compliance frameworks.
 This allows internal staff to focus on other core business functions and innovation.

-As organisations moved to the cloud to save capital expense, support agile demands, and remote workers, the attack surface rapidly expanded, opening new doors to cybercriminals.
+As organizations moved to the cloud to save capital expense, support agile demands, and remote workers, the attack surface rapidly expanded, opening new doors to cybercriminals.